phamduylong/abb-ventilation-controller/README.md

 		Most of the devices we were working with communicates through Modbus RTU.
 Although it Modbus was not super difficult to use, the process of checking control registers and reading floating point values was challenging.
 	- ####   Inter-Integrated Circuit (I2C)
 		I2C is made use of by the SDP600 Pressure Sensor.
+	- #### Universal Asynchronous Receiver-Transmitter (UART)
+		UART is used in this project for debugging purposes.
 - ### Website
 	- #### Front-End User Interface
 		The front end is a basic page using **EJS (Embedded JavaScript)** Templating Language along with **CSS**.
 In order to use the Web Interace, a user must be authenticated.
 The login authenticated flag is kept in check by **cookies** shared by the client side with the server.
 Live data being displayed in charts (with the help of **ChartJs**) are fetched through a data route every 5 seconds using **AJAX** calls.
 These graphs data can be filtered through time unit.
 Most views have logout buttons for the sake of convinience for end users.
 Session data is also managed to automatically log a user out if they do not perform the log out manually, as well as logging out if there's no activities on the web for **30 minutes** (5 minutes warning pre-logout).
 The input fields, intended for posting data to server requires confirmation with a button click/Enter press to prevent accidental touches/keyboard scraps.
+User input fields are equipped with the required attribute along with limits (for numeric inputs) and regex (for text inputs).

 	- #### Back-End
 		1. ###### Server
 			The language choice for backend server was NodeJs along with Express.
 The server was implemented with simplicity in mind, so it only contains most basic routes for login, signup, logout, posting data and sending views.
 The authentication system used **PBKDF2** for password encryption.
 MQTT messages were not being polled to reduce overload potential of the server.
 The server has access to cookies and it takes part in managing the state of the website.
 		2. ###### Database
 			MongoDB was the go to option for this project due to ease of use and its compability with NodeJs and its popularity among the web devs community.
 The app uses 2 collections, **users** and **stats**.
 Users collection, obviously contain user credentials, activities history.
 Stats collection store data collected from the devices and received from MQTT's server.
 User's ID can be implemented but with Mongo DB's built-in auto ID assignment it is not necessary for now.
+	- #### Testing
+		The site is tested with the help of **Selenium Library** and **Robot Framework**.
+More testcases should be implemented in the future to test the main operation of the page as currently at the time of this writing there are only testcases for login and signup actions.

 ## Issues
 - Implementing MQTT to work properly on the embedded side is a forseeable challenge waiting to be solved.